winitzki/scall/tutorial/programming_dhall.md

 Because of this design, Dhall does not support operating on the symbol `Kind` itself.
 Very little can be done with Dhall expressions such as `Kind` or `Kind → Kind`.
-One can assign such expressions to variables, but that's about it.
+One can assign such expressions to variables, one can use them for type annotations, and that's about it.

 For instance, it is a type error to write a function that returns the symbol `Kind` as its output value: